School of Education and Health Sciences

 The basic mission of the graduate programs in the School of Education and Health Sciences (SEHS) is to prepare competent and compassionate professionals in several fields.
-Specifically, the mission is to prepare teachers and education leaders, exercise scientists and human service specialists.
+Specifically, the mission is to prepare teachers and education leaders, exercise scientists, human service specialists, and health science professionals.
 The School is further committed to preparing scholar-practitioners at the Ph.D. level in the area of educational leadership, both P-12 and Higher Education.
 The SEHS programs leading to graduate degrees are designed primarily to meet the following purposes:

 - to develop advanced proficiency in early, middle and secondary school teachers who have completed recognized baccalaureate teacher education programs;

 - to enable individuals to qualify for licensure as principals and superintendents;